 - Do you want to learn about treatment options, receive encouragement, or discuss personal and family issues you may be having?

-- Would you prefer to interact with those dealing with any type of cancer, or metastatic breast cancer patients only?
+- Would you prefer to interact with people who are dealing with any cancer or only those with metastatic breast cancer?

 - Would you prefer to attend meetings in person or online?
 Would an online support group be more convenient for your schedule?

 - Do you want a meeting led by a professional or a survivor?
 Professionals are trained to lead groups and help members with information and resources.
-Survivors bring personal experience, but may lack the support group skill training necessary to handle difficult group situations.
+Survivors bring personal experience but may lack the support group skill training needed to handle difficult group situations.

 Your doctor, hospital, or treatment provider may also be able to provide you with a list of support groups in your area.